baraamallah/HARMUN_TRACKER/README.md

         }

-        // Allow Owner to list all user documents (for admin management page) match /users {
+        // Allow Owner to list all user documents (for admin management page)
+        // This is necessary for the admin-management page to display existing admins. match /users {
            allow list: if isOwner(); // Owner only
         }